Kvyat bemuses with 'baby octopus' remark

-SUZUKA, Japan Russian driver Daniil Kvyat caused bemusement in Friday's Japanese Grand Prix practice when he told his Toro Rosso Formula One team that a "baby octopus" had appeared on his car.
+SUZUKA, Japan (Reuters) - Russian driver Daniil Kvyat caused bemusement in Friday's Japanese Grand Prix practice when he told his Toro Rosso Formula One team that a "baby octopus" had appeared on his car.

 "Oh no, the octopus is back," he exclaimed during the opening session, the comment broadcast to the worldwide television audience and reminiscent of Max Verstappen's surprise when a monitor lizard appeared on the track at the recent Singapore race.